dstl/IES4/ies.md

 * [originatingSystem](#{D4A003A3-7FEF-409c-8935-743CD97299E7})
 * [payloadContents](#{10DEB6B8-80CC-4bfc-B10F-1830B559C21F})

-IES3 had the concept of an <b>ExchangePayload </b>object to which all the ExchangedItems and Groups were attached.
+IES3 had the concept of an <b>ExchangePayload </b>object to which all the Things and Groups were attached.
 In reality, there was only ever one payload in a file, so in IES4, whilst the <b>ExchangePayload </b>class is kept, it is simply an object in the RDF file to which meta-data about the whole file can be attached.
 The concept of <b>GroupOfItems </b>is retained from IES3.

 It is sometimes important to specify the origins (organisation, system, etc.) of certain information.
 This is achieved using the <i>originator </i>and <i>originatingSystem </i>which link <b>rdf:Resource</b>s (i.e. anything) to their origin.
-These can be applied to GroupsOfItems also, but care must be taken not to put the same <b>ExchangedItem </b>in different <b>GroupOfItem </b>instances that have <i>originator </i>or <i>originatingSystem </i>properties linked to them.
+These can be applied to GroupsOfItems also, but care must be taken not to put the same <b>Thing</b> in different <b>GroupOfItem </b>instances that have <i>originator </i>or <i>originatingSystem </i>properties linked to them.
 If the source of a relationship (triple) has to be specified, the originator and originatingSystem properties can be applied to rdf:Statement (see RDF documentation on reification).

 ## <a id="{C58F08D6-9661-4b21-8576-B7620B7D84E3}"></a>Metadata
 ![Metadata Diagram](Images/EAID_C58F08D6_9661_4b21_8576_B7620B7D84E3.png)